RJ722/red/content/_index.md

 # Hey there, I'm Rahul.

-I work as a senior software engineer at [DeepSource](https://deepsource.io).
+I currently work as software engineer at [Airbase](https://airbase.com).

 I help maintain [Vulture](https://github.com/jendrikseipp/vulture) – a tool to scavenge dead Python code, and contribute to other open source projects.